KSP-KOS/KOS/doc/source/tutorials/quickstart.rst

 - You could change the steering logic to make a more smooth gravity turn by constantly adjusting the pitch in the HEADING according to some math formula.
 The example shown here tends to create a "too high" launch that's a bit inefficient.
 In addition, this method relies on velocity to determine pitch angle, which could result in some very firey launches for other ships with a higher TWR profile.
 - This script just stupidly leaves the throttle at max the whole way.
 You could make it more sophisticated by adjusting the throttle as necessary to avoid velocities that result in high atmospheric heating.
 - This script does not attempt to circularize.
 With some simple checks of the time to apoapsis and the orbital velocity, you can execute a burn that circularizes your orbit.
+- With even more sophisticated checks, the script could be made to work with fancy staging methods like asaparagus.
 - Using the PRINT AT command, you can make fancier status readouts in the terminal window as the script runs.